normful/blog/content/blog/anki-for-japanese/index.md

 # Why you should or shouldn't use Anki

-As a beginner, I don't think it's necessary to use Anki.
-It might be overkill, because you probably don't need the ability to customize what words you learn.
-You don't know nearly any Japanese words, so you should just learn whatever basic words are introduced to you.
+If you're just starting to learn Japanese, I don't think it's necessary to use Anki at all.

+You probably should just learn all the basic words that are introduced to you, and use whatever app you are already using to learn words.
+Many apps have their own built-in review system too.

 # Why intermediate learners should create their own word lists (Anki decks)

-At the intermediate level of Japanese, the specificity of words starts to become important.
-There are broad general Anki decks that other people have created such as [this](https://cotoacademy.com/japanese-anki-decks-to-learn-japanese/).
+At the intermediate level of Japanese, the specific selection of words that you learn starts to become more and more important.

-But I find it inefficient to study general decks because:
+Although there are broad general Anki decks that other people have created such as [this](https://cotoacademy.com/japanese-anki-decks-to-learn-japanese/), I find it inefficient to study these general decks because:
 1. They include many words I already know.
 2. They lack the specific words that I don't know and want to know or need to know.
 3. The notes created in these general decks lack the specific context where I encountered a particular word.

+Instead, I recommend creating your own Anki deck, adding each new word one by one.

-By creating my own Anki deck, I reduce the amount of time I need to review the words, and I can create exactly what I need.
-I end up spending less time reviewing, reviewing exactly what I need, and ultimately having more fun.
+By creating a personalized Anki deck, you can the amount of time you need to review the words, and you can create exactly what you need.

+You end up spending less time reviewing, reviewing exactly what you need, and hopefully having more fun along the way.

 # Adding new words on my laptop